Reformation: Lay community

 Villagers and urban laypeople were frequently members of confraternities (such as the Archconfraternity of the Gonfalone), (Note: According to historian Konrad Eisenbichler, "After the State and the Church, the most well-organised membership system of medieval and early modern Europe was the confraternity—an association of lay persons who gathered regularly to pray and carry out a charitable activity.
 In cities, towns, and villages it would have been difficult for someone not to be a member of a confraternity, a benefactor of a confraternity's charitable work, or, at the very least, not to be aware of a confraternity's presence in the community."
-Another historian notes that confraternities were "the most sweeping and ubiquitous movement of the central and later Middle Ages".) mutual-support guilds associated with a saint, or religious fraternities (such as the Third Order of Saint Francis).
+Another historian notes that confraternities were "the most sweeping and ubiquitous movement of the central and later Middle Ages".) mutual-support religious guilds associated with a saint, or religious fraternities (such as the Third Order of Saint Francis).
 The faithful made pilgrimages to saints' shrines, but the proliferation in the saints' number undermined their reputation.
 (Note: Saints were often supposed to assist those who faithfully supplicated and venerated them.
 There were occurrences where disappointed farmers who thought that an agricultural saint had unjustly failed to assist the weather or harvest dragged down his or her statue or spattered it with mud.)
 There was a strong non-theological Biblical awareness, (Note: Historian Frans van Liere asserts that "One cannot understand the medieval world without appreciating the scope of medieval people's engagement with biblical stories, characters, and images.[...]It is a common misconception, especially in Protestant circles, that people (or, at least, the "common" people) in the Middle Ages did not read the Bible."
 Even in the early Middle Ages, "many people, clergy and laity alike, may have been able to read but not write, and even those who could not were not entirely cut off from the written word, because they could have others read it to them.[...]There was both more illiteracy among the clergy, and more literacy among the laity, than is often supposed.[...]Most medieval Christians came to know the Bible not by reading, but by hearing it."